syncfusion-content/maui-docs/MAUI/AIAssistView/styles.md

 ### Set gradient background

-You can set the gradient view as a background for AI Assist View by setting the `SfAIAssistView.Background` property to the gradient colors.
+To apply a gradient view as a background to the AI Assist View, set the `SfAIAssistView.Background` property to the desired gradient colors.

 {% tabs %}
 {% highlight xaml hl_lines="29 30" %}